philiplb/CRUDlex/docs/html/0.9.11/_sources/api/EntityDefinition.txt

         :param $name: the name of the field
         :type $key: string
         :param $key: the value of the key
+        :type $default: mixed
+        :param $default: the default value to return if nothing is found
         :returns: mixed the value of the field key or null if not existing

     .. php:method:: setFieldValue($name, $key, $value)